Hearing Aid Styles

 Through wireless connection, hearing aid wearers may stream phone calls from their smartphones, music, and other media directly to their hearing aids without the assistance of other devices.

-Directional microphones help to focus on sounds wearers prefer to hear, and especially help with conversation.
+Directional microphones help to focus on sounds wearers prefer to hear, and especially help with conversation in background noise.

 Telecoils connect hearing aid wearers to the PA systems in these spaces and allow them to stream the sounds directly to their hearing aids through electromagnetic connection.
 This is a form of assistive listening.